blundin/brianlundin.com/README.md

 ## Goals

-My goals in building this site as a static HTML, CSS, and Javascript are straightforward:
+My goals creating my website as a static HTML, CSS, and Javascript site are straightforward:

 1. I want to code my site myself to maintain control over the quality of the HTML and what dependencies are used
 2. I do not want to mess with complicated hosting setups